cameron-dong/TensorDynamics/README.md

 Examples: baroclinic_instability.ipynb, ERA5_forecasting.ipynb

-TODO: Creation of non-uniform sigma levels.
-Stable generation of associated legendre functions for high truncation limits.
-Held-Suarez test case.
-Wet dynamics and tracer transport.
+TODO: Held-Suarez test case.
+Physical parameterizations for convection and radiation.
 Test autodifferentiation.

 Model formulation is based on relevant section in the following sources: